 - Dissemination – headed by Victoriano Giralt, President, Groningen Declaration Network, Universidad de Málaga (Spain); and with as TF members: Cheryl Darrup Boychuck, Chief Architect, FundsV (USA); Jacqui Elson-Green, Convenor of the Higher Education Compliance and Quality Network at Higher Ed Services (Australia); and with as resource person Joy Leighton, Director of Communications and Web Strategy Stanford University (USA).

-- Empowering Cross Border Enrolment and Student Loan Portability - headed by Evi Verduyckt, Head of Unit, Department of Education and Training, Flanders (Belgium); and with as TF members Cheryl Darrup Boychuck, Chief Architect, FundsV (USA); Jelger de Boer (secretary to the TF), Consultant on Business Management and on Quality Assurance, DUO (Netherlands); and Per Zettervall, Director of the System Management and Operations Department at the Swedish Council for Higher Education UHR (Sweden).
+- Empowering Cross Border Enrolment and Student Loan Portability – Coordinated by Jelger de Boer, Consultant on Business Management and on Quality Assurance, DUO (Netherlands) and with members Tessa Mouha, AHOVOKS, Department of Education and Training, Flanders (Belgium); Per Zettervall, Director of the System Management and Operations Department at the Swedish Council for Higher Education UHR (Sweden) and Cheryl Darrup-Boychuck, INTCAS USA.

 - Verification Policies and Best Practices – headed by Navin Vasudev, Deputy Director Foreign Qualifications Evaluation & Advisory Services, SAQA (South African Qualifications Authority); and with as TF members: Ms Baiba Ramina, Chair of the Board, AIC Academic Information Center (Latvia); Ms Vera Skorobogatova, Head, Glavexpercentr/Russian ENIC (Russian Federation); Ms Amee Shroff, Head, International Relations & New Projects, CDSL/NAD National Academic Database (India); Neil Robinson,Executive Director, Academic Services and Registrar, University of Melbourne (Australia); Margaret Wenger, Director of Evaluation Methodology, ECE Educational Credential Evaluators, Inc. (USA) and representing TAICEP (The Association for International Credential Evaluation Professionals); Ricardo Torres, CEO & President, National Student Clearinghouse (USA); Ms. Li Xiaoshu (Susan), Project Supervisor in the CHSI International Promotion Department, CHESICC China Higher Education Student Information and Career Center (China); and with as observers Andy Dowling, CEO, Digitary (Ireland); Patrick Corcoran, Senior Specialist, Department of Migration Management, IOM International Organization for Migration (Switzerland); and Mr Kwame Dattey, Executive Secretary, National Accreditation Board (Ghana).